Keg Knoll | Utah Back Country Pilots Association

 Heads up: This airstrip is temporarily closed and should not be used.

-Description: Keg Knoll's airstrip is quite soft and covered with brush.
+Keg Knoll's airstrip is covered with scattered brush.
 Access point for Colonnade Arch (Five Hole Arch) trail.
-This airstrip is one of the airstrips that has been included in the Emery County Public Land Management Act of 2019 residing in the proposed Labyrinth Canyon Wilderness Area.
-The UBCP is currently working with our contacts at the BLM and the County regarding access to this airstrip.
-The survival of this strip depends on its successful inclusion during the planning process for the Labyrinth Wilderness Area.
-Unfortunately, until then, the airstrip is closed to motor vehicle use.
+This airstrip lies within the Labyrinth Canyon Wilderness Area.
+The UBCP is currently working with the BLM regarding access to this airstrip.
+For now, the airstrip is closed to airplanes and all other motor vehicle use.

 Runway: Roughly 1800 ft long x 18 ft wide dirt runway in good condition.
 Slopes uphill slightly to the east.
 Last 1,000 feet or so on the east end more clear than the west end.
 Definitely a soft runway that is covered with brush.